EDI 210/810 Processing: Implementation Guide for Freight Audit Pipelines

 Stage 4: Compliance & Ledger Commit

 Once an invoice passes validation or is successfully routed, it enters the compliance stage.
-This phase generates cryptographic audit hashes and commits the record to the unified freight ledger, satisfying ANSI ASC X12 standards and internal rate contract automation rules.
+This phase generates a cryptographic audit hash and commits the record to the unified freight ledger, satisfying ANSI ASC X12 standards and the internal rate-contract automation rules.

 import hashlib